songmzhang/AlignDistil/README.md

 ```

 ## Citation
-If you find this repo helpful, please cite:
+If you find this repo helpful, please cite our paper:
 ```text
 @article{zhang2025aligndistil,
   title={Aligndistil: Token-level language model alignment as adaptive policy distillation},